-For the safety of our employees and to comply with OSHA's standard, locks used for LTT must be uniform by color, shape or size.
-Company Name has decide to use only Type locks for the purpose of LTT.
+For the safety of our employees and to comply with OSHA's standard, locks used for LTT must be uniform by colour, shape or size.
+Company Name has decided to use only Type locks for the purpose of LTT.
 This uniformity of Type locks, company-wide, will ensure that all employees know when a lockout is in place.
 Only Type locks can be used for lockout and Type locks CAN NOT be used for any other purpose in our facilities.

 6.3 Removal of material

 No employee shall remove another employee's lock or tag (see chapter 8).